factor-finance/xusd-contracts/contracts/scripts/resolution/README.md

       --upgradeFile=scripts/resolution/upgrade.json \
       --highres

-Totals should still match OUSD analytics, no accounts should need to be upgraded.
+Totals should still match XUSD analytics, no accounts should need to be upgraded.

 Multiple people can run this and verify.